seanwash/dnccast-show-notes/039-learn-to-observe.md

 Find what makes you happy and then do that.
 Stay flexible, don't try to get too solid a plan together because things change, and people change.

 ## We get asked a lot "How do you get into programming?"

-Here's our advise
+A lot of people approach us with this same question.
+Instead of focusing on tech centric things like "start with html or js", here are our tips that help with sticking to programming, and managing every day issues that arrise.

-* Be patient, Be patient, Be patient
+* Be patient, Be patient, Be patient.
+* Learn how to manage frustration.
+* Learn when to take a break.
+* Learn to take feedback, learn to not take everything personally.
+* Learn to be observant, learn to pay attention to the small details.
+* Learn to take a step back and look at the big picture.
+* Maintain a blog or journal of things you're learning.
+It'll help you with the big picture thing where you can see real progress.
+* Learn how to break a problem into small chunks.
+This makes solivng problems much more manageable.

 ## Leave us a review!